 The Bureau is using this grant to build its infrastructure by adding Apprenticeship Training Representatives (ATRs) and training them in consultative skills, compliance, and appeals.
-The grant will also upgrade the Bureau's information management system.
+Frequent turnover in the staff over the last few years has resulted in internal training gaps in those areas.
+The governor's proposed budget includes funding for two additional staff positions.
+The budget does not specify the positions, and the Bureau had not determined what their duties will be.